KostiantynO/goit-react-hw-08-phonebook/my.md

 - [x] Make persist token and fetchUser on mount
 - [x] Remove old files

-### `2022-05-06`: Homework errors after mentor review:
+### `2022-05-08`: Homework errors after mentor review:

-- [ x Notifications - not correct login/password.
+- [x] Notifications - not correct login/password.
 "Please check you password."
 - [ ] Keep one url from axios? // I do not know how to combine two approaches with axios.